Infinite Probabilistic Secret Sharing

-In this section we give a characterization of access structures which can be realized by measurable (almost) ramp schemes.
-The characterization uses the notion of Hilbert-space programs, which is similar to that of span programs, only the vector space is replaced by a Hilbert space, and the target vector should be in the {\em closure} of the linear span rather than in the linear span of the generating vectors.
+This section characterizes access structures which can be realized by measurable (weakly) ramp schemes.
+The characterization uses the notion of Hilbert-space programs, which is similar to that of span programs, only the vector space is replaced by a Hilbert space, and the target vector should be in the \emph{closure} of the linear span rather than in the linear span of the generating vectors.

-We also prove a generalization of the main result of Chor and Kushilevitz \cite{ChorKush}, which says that if the scheme distributes infinitely many secrets, then the share domain of important participants should be ``large.''
+We also prove a generalization of the main result of Chor and Kushilevitz \cite{ChorKush} saying that if the scheme distributes infinitely many secrets, then the share domain of important participants should be large.
 Finally we give a ramp scheme which distributes infinitely many secrets, while every share domain is finite.
 Of course, in this scheme no participant can be important.